Islam Makhachev: M-1 Global

 Makhachev made his M-1 Global debut against Tengiz Khuchua on 12 February 2011 and won the fight via KO in the first round.

 In his second fight for the promotion, Makhachev faced Mansour Barnaoui, on 9 April 2013 at M-1 Challenge 38.
-He won via unanimous decision (30–27, 30–27, 30–27).
+He won via unanimous decision a (30–27, 30–27, 30–27).

-Makhachev faced undefeated Brazilian Jiu-Jitsu black belt Rander Junio on 21 August 2013 at M-1 Challenge 41.
+Makhachev faced then-undefeated Brazilian jiu-jitsu black belt Rander Junio on 21 August 2013 at M-1 Challenge 41.
 He won via unanimous decision.

 Makhachev faced M-1 Global Yuri Ivlev on 7 June 2014 at M-1 Challenge 49.
 Islam dominated the fight, he softened up Ivlev with punches before finishing the fight by submission via armbar.

 On 7 September 2014, in his final bout for M-1 Global before signing with the UFC, Makhachev defeated Ivica Truscek via submission in the third round.